DFearing/online-voting/docs/Explanation.md

 In order to tally the vote, all Ms with matching Vs are counted, everything else is ignored.
 If a voter wants to verify their vote on a trusted/semi-trusted system, which they absolutely should, they don't even need to worry about voting on a compromised system.
 Let's examine why.

 Look at M again, but this time from the perspective of a hacker looking to change the results of the election.
 Say you vote A, but they change your vote to B, when you verify your vote, it won't match.
 Even if they feed you false data and point you to an actual record on the blockchain with a vote for A, the values won't match because of the registration code.
 With voter verification, even a compromised voting system isn't a problem.

+But, what if the government can't be trusted?
+If the government is providing the voting software, that could be a problem.
+The government could fix the election s by sending all voters the same registration code.
+It could create two verified records, one a vote for A, one for B. Depending on how the voter votes, it doctors the rest of the information to point them to the correct record.
+Meanwhile it creates dummy votes for it's chosen candidate and verifies them itself.

+If everyone votes on trusted thid party software, the problem is eliminated, but the less trust required in a voting system, the better, so let's not trust the government either.